navrajkalsi/server-c/README.md

 __STATIC_DIR CAN ONLY BE CHANGED DURING COMPILATION__, i.e., during `make`, as it is used as a preprocessor macro.

 ## Usage

+__If `server-c` command is not found after installation, the directory in which the binary got installed is not on the PATH.
+ADD THE MAKE INSTALLATION DIRECTORY TO THE PATH AND TRY AGAIN.__

 The following flags can be used to alter the behaviour of the program: